7 Newton’s method using julia

 The MTH229 package provides a function newton for easily performing Newton’s method, utilizing a function from the Roots package.
 More usefully, we will see that find_zero, which we used for bisection, can also be used for root finding with an algorithm that is a bit more robust than Newton’s method.

-To begin, we load MTH229 and Plots, in the background this loads Roots and its functions.
+To begin, we load MTH229 (and Plots); in the background loading MTH229 loads Roots and its functions.

 using MTH229